swingletree-oss/swingletree/README.md

     -Dsonar.analysis.repository=error418/swingletree
 ```

+### SonarQube Webhook security

+SonarQube webhooks can be configured using basic authentication.
+You can set the secret via environment variable or configuration file.
+The webhook will be unprotected, if no value is set.

 ## Installation

 This section covers the prerequisites and the installation of Swingletree.
 If you want to run Swingletree as a Docker container you can skip to the section [Running with Docker](#running-with-docker)